mcintyre321/EmbeddedResourceVirtualPathProvider/README.markdown

 And set the the files BuildAction as EmbbeddedResource.
 Make sure your assembly is referenced, and you're done!

 By default, all assemblies in the appdomain are scanned.
-You can restrict this in `App_Start\RegisterVirtualPathProvider.cs` file.
+You can restrict this in `App_Start\EmbeddedResourceVirtualPathProviderStart.cs` file.
 You can also map assemblies to their location on disk, so they ca nbe refereshed when you edit the files during development.

 There is some help at https://github.com/mcintyre321/EmbeddedResourceVirtualPathProvider/wiki/Help